 - NUS & supermarket cards.
 I didn’t personally get an NUS card until this year, but it has already saved me a lot, so definitely worth picking one up.
 I also have a Co-op card, which you can combine with the NUS card for an extra discount.
 If you shop at Sainsbury’s, a Nectar card is great too.

 - Cashback.
 I get cashback when I order things online when I remember.
-TopCashBack* is the one I prefer, I managed to get £25 just yesterday with all the Christmas presents I bought!
-Quidco is the other main one, so make sure to check that out too (you get an extra £5 if you sign up through my link)
+TopCashBack is the one I prefer, I managed to get £25 back yesterday with all the Christmas presents I bought!

 - Stop buying takeaway pizza and buy supermarket versions instead.
-Papa Johns may be heavenly, and Domino’s have some good deals sometimes, but Iceland do amazing stuffed crust pizzas for £2!
+Papa Johns and Domino’s may taste like heaven, and have some good deals sometimes, but Iceland do amazing stuffed crust pizzas for £2!

 Do you have any money- saving tips for students?